joshuajohnsonnn/joshuajohnsonnn/README.md

 With a foundation in python development, I am passionate about exploring backend services and leveraging Machine Learning tools to create impactful solutions that can change the world for the better.

-My goal is to advance in Machine Learning and AI and integrate data-driven solutions into practical, reliable products for clients and for those who may need it.
+My goal is to advance in Data Science and AI and integrate data-driven solutions into practical, reliable products for clients and for those who may need it.

 ### <a href="https://johnsonjoshua16.netlify.app/">🔮 Check out my portfolio</a>